Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

   go to your EC2 dashboard, find your instance, find the security group.
 - Configure routing:
     - Select new target group
-    - Name is something
+    - Name it something
     - The protocol should be HTTP.
     - Leave health check on default.
-- Register ONE target.
-Go to the bottom and select that instance.
-  Make sure you register on PORT 80!!!!!!
-Press the blue button that says `Add to Registered`.
+- Don't register any instance.
 - Finally, create it.

-8. Create a second target group and add to load balancer.

-Underneath the load balancer section, you should find the target group section.
-In there, create a target group with port 8080 using HTTP protocol.
-This is a port that is basically port 80 but like a backup.

-Go back to your load balancer, and right click on it.
-Select forward to.

-Add your second target group for protocol HTTP with port 8080.

-9. Create a task definition.
+8. Create a task definition.

 Go to the `aws-task-definition.json` file and copy its contents.

 In the ECS dashboard, create a new task definition.
 Scroll to the bottom until you find "configure via JSON."
 Paste the contents.

-10. Create an ECS service.
+9. Create an ECS service.

 After you finished creating your cluster, you should arrive in the service tab.
 Create a service.